pa4080/cron-gui-launcher/README.md

 2. Create an array of the values of the envvar `$XDG_CURRENT_DESKTOP` from each <a href="http://manpages.ubuntu.com/manpages/trusty/man5/proc.5.html">`/proc/$ProcessNumber/environ`</a> file.
 The command `pgrep -U "$UID"` creates a list of all `$USER`'s processes.
 The function `get_environ()` is executed for each `$USER`'s process and its output is stored into the temporal array `XDG_CURRENT_DESKTOP+=$()`.

-3. Get the name of the current Desktop Environment.
-Get the most frequent value from the array created in step 2.
+3. Get the name of the current Desktop Environment. <a href="https://stackoverflow.com/questions/43440425/most-frequent-element-in-an-array-bash-3-2">Get the most frequent value from the array</a> created in step 2.
 This is the way, used here, to find the current DE when it is changed a little bit ago.
 The function `get_frequent()` is used here and its output is stored as value of the variable `$XDG_CURRENT_DESKTOP`.

 4. Filter the value of the variable `$XDG_CURRENT_DESKTOP` and set the result as value of the triger `$DE`.